-Both witnesses Evans and Williamson also recognize that DEP's relationship with its trade ally network - i.e., the HVAC contractors that service the HVAC equipment of participants in the Residential Smart \$aver EE Program - is important to maintaining a viable HVAC program.
-The Commission agrees with witness Evans that a termination of the program would place those valuable relationships at risk, which could jeopardize the Company's ability to offer an HVAC program in the future.
+Both witnesses Evans and Williamson also recognize that DEP's relationship with its trade ally network - i.e., the HVAC contractors that service participants in the Residential Smart \$aver EE Program - is important to maintaining a viable HVAC program.
+The Commission agrees with witness Evans that a termination of the program would those valuable relationships at risk, which could jeopardize the Company's ability to offer an HVAC program in the future.
 Accordingly, the Commission finds and concludes that the Residential Smart \$aver EE Program should not be terminated at this time.
-That said, the Commission is mindful of the Public Staff's concerns that ratepayers should not pay for programs that are not cost-effective.
-Based on the

-Company's persistent efforts to maintain the viability of the program through program modifications, as well as the negative impact on the Company's PPI if the program continues to struggle to maintain cost-effectiveness, the Commission is persuaded that DEP is highly motivated to continue to find ways to improve cost-effectiveness.
-The Commission is hopeful that the possible improvements outlined by witness Evans will improve cost-effectiveness.
+That said, the Commission is mindful of the Public Staff's concerns that ratepayers not pay for non-cost-effective programs.
+Based on the Company's persistent efforts to maintain the viability of the program through program modifications, as well as the negative impact on the Company's PPI if the program continues to struggle to maintain cost-effectiveness, the Commission believes that DEP is highly motivated to continue to find ways to improve cost-effectiveness.
+To that end, witness Evans outlined a number of ways in which the Company could modify the Residential Smart \$aver EE Program to improve cost-effectiveness.
 Thus, the Commission directs the Company (1) to propose modifications to this program no later than December 31, 2018, with the goal of restoring the TRC score to 1.00 or greater, and (2) to include a discussion of the impact those modifications and other actions it has taken to improve cost-effectiveness in next year's DSM/EE rider proceeding.
-However, if DEP cannot demonstrate cost-effectiveness of this program by its next DSM/EE rider proceeding, the Commission may order the program closed as of December 31, 2019.

 EVIDENCE AND CONCLUSIONS FOR FINDING OF FACT NOS.
-8-10
+10-12